 Integrating Ethics into a Research Experience for Undergraduate Engineering Students

-1993: Award from NSF to Muchund Acharya $5,000 Project, Ethics Supplement in Research Experience for Undergraduates (REU)
+1993: $5,000 award from NSF to Muchund Acharya.
+Ethics Supplement in Research Experience for Undergraduates (REU).

-Co-investigators publish the article, "Integrating Ethics into an Undergraduate Research Experience" (Muchund Acharya, Michael Davis, and Vivian Weil), Journal of Engineering Education (1995).
+Co-investigators published the article, "Integrating Ethics into an Undergraduate Research Experience" (Muchund Acharya, Michael Davis, and Vivian Weil), Journal of Engineering Education (1995).

 Engineering Ethics Conference

-1990: Award from NSF $25,871.00 Project to conduct a conference on Engineering Ethics in Engineering Education, proceedings of the conference published as, "Engineering Ethics in Engineering Education: Report of a Conference" (1992).
+1990: $25,871.00 award from NSF to conduct a conference on Engineering Ethics in Engineering Education, proceedings of the conference published as, "Engineering Ethics in Engineering Education: Report of a Conference" (1992).

 National Security, the First Amendment, and Scientific and Technical information